datamade/how-to/work-practices/remote-work/README.md

 allow.
 Enter **Team tea time**, our optional twice weekly get-together. ☕️

-Every week, we schedule two 30-minute slots for available members of the team to get together.
+Every week, we schedule two 30-minute slots for available members of the team to gather via Google Hangout.
 Sometimes, these tea times have a set topic, e.g., discussing an interesting article.
 Sometimes, we use tea time to commune with other teams based in Civic Exchange.
-Most of the time, tea time is just half an hour to get together and shoot the breeze.
+Most of the time, tea time is just half an hour to shoot the breeze and consume your preferred beverage and/or snack.

-N.b., you are free to consume your preferred food or drink during tea time!